Morichalion/MoriBeatSaberCamera/README.md

 4. Profit.

 # Configuration
-The config file is created at ~Documents/LIV/MoriBScam/ini.txt on the first run of the plugin.
+The config file is created at ~Documents\LIV\Plugins\CameraBehaviours\MoriBScam\ini.txt on the first run of the plugin.
+Directions should be printed in a fairly easy-to-understand way.

+The overlay and twitch integration is off by default.